-4. Voluntary Contributions
+4. Voluntary Contributions (excluding optional extras)

-Nothing in legislation prevents a school governing body or local authority from asking for voluntary contributions for the benefit of the school or any school activities.
-However, if the activity cannot be funded without voluntary contributions, the governing body or head teacher should make this clear to parents at the outset.
-The governing body or head teacher must also make it clear to parents that there is no obligation to make any contribution.
+Nothing in legislation prevents the Trust from asking for voluntary contributions for the benefit of the school or any school activities.
+However, if the activity cannot be funded without voluntary contributions, the Teacher should make this clear to parents at the outset.
+The Head Teacher must also make it clear to parents that there is no obligation to make any contribution.

 It is important to note that no child should be excluded from an activity simply because his or her parents are unwilling or unable to pay.
 If insufficient voluntary contributions are raised to fund a visit, then it must be cancelled.
 Schools must make sure that they make this clear to parents.
 If a parent is unwilling or unable to pay, their child must still be given an equal chance to go on the visit.
-Schools should make it clear to parents at the outset what their policy for allocating places on school visits will be.
+Schools will make it clear to parents at the outset what their policy for allocating places on school visits will be.

 When making requests for voluntary contributions to the school funds, parents must not be made to feel pressurised into paying as it is voluntary and not compulsory.
-Schools should avoid sending colour coded letters to parents as a reminder to make payments into the school or maintenance funds.
-Schools should also ensure that direct debit or standing order mandates are not sent to parents when requesting for contributions.
+Schools will not send colour coded letters to parents as a reminder to make payments into the school or maintenance funds.
+Schools will also ensure that direct debit or standing order mandates are not sent to parents when requesting for contributions.